Colorado Supreme Court

 For a NST request to be granted, the applicant and their medical personnel must establish that the disability impacts a major life activity.
 Major life activities include, but are not limited to, caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.

 Please carefully review OAA’s General Instructions for Requesting Non-Standard Test Accommodations for all definitions, requirements, and procedures for requesting and submitting NST accommodations on the bar exam.

 Applicants submitting a Non-Standard Testing Accommodation Request will need to complete Form 1, the Form associated with their type of disability and Form 7 if applicable.
 Substantiating documentation evidencing the need for a non-standard test accommodation is required.
 This process may take an applicant a long time to obtain.
-Applicant are encouraged to start completing and gathering the required documents as soon as possible.
+Applicants are encouraged to start completing and gathering the required documents as soon as possible.